 REPORTS FROM OTHER COUNTRIES

-Daesh says it killed a “US Army spy” in the Darzab area, in Jowzjan, on Tuesday.
+Daesh says it shot and killed a policeman in the Hazar Kanji area, in Quetta.
 [A3maq]